nezaboodka/reactronic/README.md

 ### Reaction & Cache

-Reaction is a function that is immediately called in response to changes made by a operation in observable objects.
+Reaction is an operation that is immediately called in response to changes made by another operation in observable objects.
 Cache is a computed value having an associated function that is called on-demand to renew the value if it was marked as obsolete due to changes made by a operation.
 Reactive and cached functions are